Join the RHS today and support our charitable work

 Free entry to RHS members at selected times »

 Reduced prices on RHS Garden courses and workshops

 Mon – Fri | 9am – 5pm

 Help us achieve our goals

 Join the RHS today and support our charity

 Heavy attacks of narcissus bulb fly larvae can kill daffodil bulbs and some other plants in the Amaryllidaceae.
 This can lead to a severely reduced spring display.

-Bulb flies can attack Narcissus (daffodils) and some other bulbs in the Amaryllidaceae including Crinum, Eucharis, Galanthus (snowdrop), Haemanthus, Hippeastrum, Ismene, Leucojum, Nerine, Sprekelia and Vallota.
+Bulb flies are hoverflies, the larvae feed on Narcissus (daffodils) and some other bulbs in the Amaryllidaceae including Crinum, Eucharis, Galanthus (snowdrop), Haemanthus, Hippeastrum, Ismene, Leucojum, Nerine, Sprekelia and Vallota.
 Occasionally the underground storage organs of other families, such as Lachenalia, Iris and Scilla, can be attacked by the larvae of two different types of fly.

 The more serious problem can be large narcissus bulb fly (Merodon equestris), as this has larvae that can attack and destroy healthy bulbs.
 The large bulb fly is not native to the UK but since it was first reported in the late 1800s has become widespread.